do-me/copernicus-services-semantic-search/README.md

 - calculating the mean embedding for each document
 - saving as gzipped json (small file size & easy and fast to read in js with pako.js)

 You can re-run the process for updates (if you do so, please open a pull request for this repo or write so I can keep the data dump updated) or use other indexing models like the current [MTEB](https://huggingface.co/spaces/mteb/leaderboard) leaders of the bge or gte family.
-You could also use a multilingual model to perform search queries in other languages.
+You could also use a multilingual model to perform search queries in other languages than English.
 The current dump holds 834 entries from 21 October 2023.

 ![](copernicus-services-df.png)